 3. Minimalism and being frugal are the same things

-Additionally, minimalists may choose to buy fewer items, but purchase higher quality items.
-They are still be intentional about how they spend, by buying less.
+Additionally, minimalists may choose to buy fewer items but purchase higher quality items.
+But they are still intentional about how they spend, by buying less.
 But are not focused on being frugal because they are willing to spend more on a higher quality item.

 4. You can’t have collections or hobbies if you are a minimalist